Quick Answer

 Teletrac Navman: enterprise-grade fleet management

 Teletrac Navman is a different beast.
-The company was founded in the US in 1988 and is now part of the Fortive Corporation, a £24bn industrial technology group.
+The company was founded in the US in 1988 and is now part of Vontier Corporation, a $5 billion industrial technology group.
 Their UK platform, DIRECTOR, is a comprehensive fleet management suite: real-time tracking, driver behaviour, compliance reporting (tachograph integration, DVSA Earned Recognition), fuel management, dashcam integration, and full workshop maintenance scheduling.
+If you are comparing full-service field management platforms rather than just tracking, see our guide to switching FSM platforms.

 For a 50-van national construction firm with a transport manager and compliance obligations, it is an excellent system.
 For a 5-van roofing contractor who just wants to know where their drivers are and stop fuel being siphoned, it is far too much.
+If you are weighing up the cost of switching from one platform to another, our guide to the real cost of switching FSM platforms covers the hidden expenses to watch for.
 Getting a price from Teletrac Navman involves a sales call, a demo, and a custom quote.
 Expect to pay £20-40/vehicle/month all in, plus hardware costs.

 Teletrac Navman